Sakil9051/Snapchat/README.md

 Built with Next.js and Bunny.net, this Full Stack Screen Recording & Video Sharing Platform includes user authentication with "Better Auth", screen recording, video uploads, and the ability to share videos via link.
 Users can set videos as public or private, view AI-generated transcripts, and access metadata like video ID and URL.
 A built-in search bar makes finding content fast and simple.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over **50k+** members.
-It's a place where people help each other out.

 ## <a name="tech-stack">⚙️ Tech Stack</a>
 - **[Arcjet](https://jsm.dev/snapcast-arcjet)** is a developer-first security platform that integrates bot protection, rate limiting, email validation, and attack protection into your application with minimal code.
 It offers customizable protection for forms, login pages, and API routes, supporting frameworks like Node.js, Next.js, Deno, Bun, Remix, SvelteKit, and NestJS.